jamesesilvia/CS542/Project_4/README.md

 - design document

 ## Usage
-While in Project_3 directory:
+While in Project_4 directory:

 make clean

 - removes build/ directory
+- removes database files (all dat, txt and log files)

+make restore

-- removes database files (all dat and txt files)
+- removes database files except for logs (all dat and txt files)
+- leaves build/ directory and log files so log can be applied to new instance of database

 make